Trump revels in packed Michigan crowd amid book fallout

 “If the rallies are like those he’s held in recent days in other states, with lots of people close together without masks on projecting their voices, I’m concerned about it,” she said Thursday morning.

 Michigan currently caps outdoor events at 100 people and mandates that attendees wear masks if they cannot consistently stay 6 feet away from people who are not part of their households.
-There is an exception, though, for outdoor expressive activities protected by the First Amendment.
-The governor's office said people still must maintain distance.
+There is an exception, though, which states that nothing in the order can “abridge protections guaranteed by the state or federal constitution under these emergency circumstances.”

 Michigan is a vital Electoral College battleground, which Trump won by only 10,704 votes in 2016, helping him breach the Democrats’ “blue wall."
 While Trump aides had all but written off the state earlier this summer, they now say they have seen a tightening.
 Democrats see optimism, too, having made major gains there in the 2018 midterms, winning every major statewide office and a handful of congressional seats as well.